 Released in August of 2004, the Kane County Advanced Identification of Wetlands (ADID) study was a cooperative effort between federal, state, and local agencies to identify the location and quality of the wetlands of Kane County and to develop wetland protection strategies.
 ADID studies are a U.S. Environmental Protection Agency program to provide improved awareness of the locations, functions, and values of wetlands and other waters of the United States.
 This information can be used by federal, state, and local government to aid in zoning, permitting, and land acquisition decisions.
 In addition, the information can provide data to agencies, landowners, and private citizens interested in restoration or protection of aquatic sites and resources.
 For more detailed information regarding wetlands in Kane County, please refer to the Advanced Identification of Wetlands (ADID) study at:

 http://dewprojects.countyofkane.org/adid/

-A review of the Kane County ADID map revealed that no ADID wetlands were identified on this site.
+A review of the Kane County ADID map revealed that ADID wetlands were identified on this site.
+This wetland has been designated as having a high habitat quality and high functional value.